Why is My Hyundai Check Engine Light On?

 Trust Lithia Hyundai of Reno for All Your Vehicle Needs!

 Have you read our entire list and still can’t make out why your Hyundai Elantra check engine light is on?
 Well, contact us and schedule a service appointment so we can take a look.
+And if you’re trouble causes your car to break down or not start, you can always contact Hyundai Roadside Assistance.
 Along with our service specials, we guarantee we’ll get you back onto Fallon’s streets in no time!
+For more maintenance tips, learn just how long you should go before you change your car’s oil.